SEED-platform/seed-website/docs/getting_started.md

 ## Sample Data

-You can download the SEED Sample Data from the table below.
-The sample data contains two sample data files:
+The SEED Sample Data collection includes two files and can be downloaded from the table below:

 - **covered-buildings-sample.csv**&mdash;sample tax assessor data with 512 building records
 - **portfolio-manager-sample.csv**&mdash;sample Energy Star Portfolio Manager data with 512 records which match the data in covered-buildings-sample.csv based on the Address field

-Note that this is clearly the ideal case, but it is a good set of test data to make sure that the program is performing properly.
+Note that this represents an ideal case, but it can be used to confirm proper program performance.

-Also note that although all sample data should work with all versions of SEED, the newer datasets may contain fields that do not exist in earlier examples.
+All sample data should work with all versions of SEED, although the newer datasets may contain fields that do not exist in earlier versions.

 | Version | Files |
 |---------|-------|